-Riding a bike is surely a good idea rather than hailing a cab which might leave you struck in a traffic jam.
-Especially in cities like Austin, cycling is always a preferred mean to go around the city by ditching traffic congestion.
-Spokefly has created a marketplace where bike owners can lend their bikes to those who want to rent it.
+Riding a bike is surely a good idea rather than hailing a cab which might leave you stuck in a traffic jam.
+Especially in cities like Austin, cycling is always a preferred means to go around the city by ditching traffic congestion.
+Spokefly has created a marketplace where bike owners can lend their bikes to those who want to rent them.
 We, here at Juggernaut got into conversation with Nate, founder of Spokefly to know more about this awesome startup and know their journey in the on-demand space.

 Here’s what Nate McGuire said.